PannetonB/inspectrar/README.md

 # inspectrar

-**NOTE: *inspectrar* is no longer support**.
+**NOTE: *inspectrar* is no longer supported**.
 The package *Gwidgets2* no longer works with the *RGtk2* toolkit that was used to build the graphical interface.
 The supported *tcltk* tool kit does not work as support for interacting with graphic objects is quite different when compared to *GTk2*. (as of April 2022).
 A Shiny app version is under construction and may be released in the coming months.
 If you need to use the package, it runs smoothly on **R version 4.0.3** with versions 1.0-8, 1.0-7 of the ***gWidgets2*** and ***gWidgets2RGtk2*** packages respectively.

 This R package bundles **InSpectoR**, a GUI based script for optical spectroscopy data
 visualisation and editing.
 It also contains tools for developing basic chemometrics models.